European-XFEL/Karabo/doc/howto/widget.rst

 shown by this widget.
 The class also has an alias which is the string shown in the context menu.
 To give an example::

-    from util import SignalBlocker
+    from karabo_gui.util import SignalBlocker
-    from widget import DisplayWidget
+    from karabo_gui.widget import DisplayWidget
-    from karabo.hashtypes import Simple # all types are defined here
+    from karabo.middlelayer import Simple # all types are defined here

     class MyDisplayWidget(DisplayWidget):
         category = Simple # this widget will show numbers